-- Cardiovascular disease - coronary heart disease, stroke, congestive heart failure.
+- Cardiovascular disease - coronary heart disease, stroke, transient ischaemic attack, congestive heart failure, and cardiac arrhythmia, particularly atrial fibrillation.
 OSAS is associated with a significant cardiovascular morbidity and mortality.

 - Metabolic syndrome.

-- Asthma - there is some evidence that patients who snore and have severe asthma have an increased risk of developing OSAS.
+- Asthma - there is increasing evidence that patients who snore and have severe asthma have an increased risk of developing OSAS.

 - The goal of the treatment is to restore optimal breathing during the night and also to relieve associated symptoms.